tutumcloud/support-docs/feature-reference/stack-yaml-reference.md

-# Tutum.yml reference
+# Stack YAML reference

-`tutum.yml` is a YAML representation of a collection of services that make up an application in a specific environment.
+A stack is a collection of services that make up an application in a specific environment.
+Learn more about stacks [here](https://tutum.freshdesk.com/support/solutions/articles/5000569899-stacks).
+A **stack file** is a file in YAML format that define one or more services.
+The default name for this file is `tutum.yml`, although other filenames are supported.

+Below is an example `tutum.yml`:

 ```
 lb: